-The underwriter has advised us that it proposes to offer the shares of common stock to the public at \$ per share and to offer each warrant to purchase a share of common stock to the public at \$0.01, for an aggregate purchase price for each share and corresponding warrant of \$.
+The underwriter has advised us that it proposes to offer the shares of common stock to the public at \$1.74 per share and to offer each warrant to purchase a share of common stock to the public at \$0.01, for an aggregate purchase price for each share and corresponding warrant of \$1.75.
 Each purchaser of a share of common stock will be required to purchase a corresponding warrant to purchase a share of common stock in this offering.
-The underwriter proposes to offer the securities to be sold in this offering to certain dealers at the same prices less an aggregate concession of not more than \$ for each share and corresponding warrant.
+The underwriter proposes to offer the securities to be sold in this offering to certain dealers at the same prices less an aggregate concession of not more than \$0.063 for each share and corresponding warrant.
 After the offering, these figures may be changed by the underwriter.

-We have granted to the underwriter an option to purchase up to an additional 1,800,000 shares of common stock and warrants to purchase up to an additional 1,800,000 shares of common stock from us at the same prices to the public, and with the same aggregate underwriting discount, as set forth in the table below.
+We have granted to the underwriter an option to purchase up to an additional 2,220,000 shares of common stock and warrants to purchase up to an additional 2,220,000 shares of common stock from us at the same prices to the public, and with the same aggregate underwriting discount, as set forth in the table below.
 The underwriter may exercise this option any time during the 30-day period after the date of this prospectus, but only to cover over-allotments, if any.
 To the extent the underwriter exercises the option, the underwriter will become obligated, subject to certain conditions, to purchase the shares and warrants for which it exercises the option.

 The table below summarizes the underwriting discounts that we will pay to the underwriter.
 These amounts are shown assuming both no exercise and full exercise of the over-allotment option.
 In addition to the underwriting discount, we have agreed to pay up to \$140,000 of the fees and expenses of the underwriter, which may include up to \$125,000 of the fees and expenses of counsel to the underwriter.
 The fees and expenses of the underwriter that we have agreed to reimburse are not included in the underwriting discounts set forth in the table below.
 As additional compensation, and in exchange for \$50 cash consideration, we have agreed to issue to the underwriter warrants to purchase up to a total of 2.0% of the shares of common stock sold in this offering at an exercise price of 125% of the price to the public of the aggregate price of each share and corresponding warrant sold in this offering.
 The underwriter's warrant, which is a warrant to purchase common stock, will be exercisable beginning 181 days after the closing date of this offering and ending on the fifth anniversary of the date of effectiveness of the registration statement relating to this offering.
-In addition, pursuant to Rule 5110(g) of the Financial Industry Regulatory Authority, Inc., the underwriter's warrant may not be sold during this offering, or sold, transferred, assigned, pledged, or hypothecated, or be the subject of any hedging, short sale, derivative, put, or call transaction that would result in the effective economic disposition of the underwriter's warrant, or the shares acquirable upon exercise in paragraph (g)(2) of Rule 5110(g) of the Financial Industry Regulatory Authority, Inc. We have agreed to prepare, file and keep effective with the SEC a registration statement with respect to the shares underlying the underwriter's warrant such that the owner of shares acquired upon exercise of the underwriter's warrant may resell those shares to the public for a period of time at least equal to the term of the underwriter's warrant plus tw
+In addition, pursuant to Rule 5110(g) of the Financial Industry Regulatory Authority, Inc., the underwriter's warrant may not be sold during this offering, or sold, transferred, assigned, pledged, or hypothecated, or be the subject of any hedging, short sale, derivative, put, or call transaction that would result in the effective economic disposition of the underwriter's warrant, or the shares acquirable upon exercise thereof, by any person for a period of 180 days immediately following the effective date of the registration statement relating to this offering, except as provided in paragraph (g)(2) of Rule 5110(g) of the Financial Industry Regulatory Authority, Inc. We have agreed to prepare, file and keep effective with the SEC a registration statement with respect to the shares underlying the underwriter's warrant such that the owner of shares acquired